203-Systems/Matrix-Wiki/docs/Mystrix/UsageExamples/LightshowPerformance/AmethystPlayer/AmethystPlayer.md

 ## How to Use

 1. Open the website.
-2. Connect your Mystrix and enter the [Performance App](/docs/MatrixOS/Applications/Performance).
+2. Connect your Mystrix and enter the <DocLink to="/docs/MatrixOS/Applications/Performance">Performance App</DocLink>.
 3. Check and configure the device via the USB icon at the bottom of the screen or the bottom of the sidebar.

 ![USB Icon](USB.png)